 - Good internet connection

-- Sufficient balance in the bank to cover the amount of payment for immediate transfer
+- Sufficient balance in the bank to cover the amount of payment for the immediate transfer

 Note: Consider the following points before making the payment.